rangsimanketkaew/AWS-HPC/nwchem/README.md

 Example of Bash script for compiling and installing NWChem 6.8.1 on different Linux distributions:

 1. CentOS 7
-2. CentOS 8 with ARMCI=MPI-PR
+2. CentOS 7 with GPU
-3. CentOS 7 with GPU
+3. CentOS 7 with GPU and ARMCI=MPI-PR
-4. CentOS 7 with GPU and ARMCI=MPI-PR
+4. CentOS 8 with GPU and ARMCI=MPI-PR
 5. Ubuntu 18.04
 6. Ubuntu 18.04 with GPU